billhennessy/hennessysview2020/content/posts/science-is-wrong-two-thirds-of-the-time.md

 ### How to Think in the Post-Scientific World

-It is safer to reject all "scientific facts" than to believe some "facts" that turn out to be false, just as it is safer to assume a gun is loaded than to assume it is not.
+It is safer to reject all "scientific facts" than to believe all "scientific facts," because about 70 percent of "scientific facts" are false and potentially dangerous.

 Which gives us an axiom to live by: